How Much Does a New Roof Cost?

 Unevenly installed tiles and rippling shingles are indications of a poor job.
 In most cases, these signs will be obvious right away.
 Do you really want to take the risk?
 It's not worth attempting the job yourself, especially if you're going to sell your home soon.

-Building Regulations & Planning Permission for Roof Installation
+Building Regulations & Planning Permission for Roof Installations

 If you're about to start a roofing project but aren't sure if you need to apply for planning permission, here are a few guidelines to follow to ensure your project doesn't require any planning permission: